Ithala Game Reserve

 Ithala Game Reserve is situated in 290 km2 of rugged, mountainous thornveld, about 400 km north of Durban, in northern KwaZulu-Natal, South Africa.
 It is one of the youngest game parks in South Africa.
 The altitude varies from 400 m along the Phongolo River to 1,450 m along the Ngotshe Mountain escarpment.
 The reserve consequently encompasses a great variation of terrain, from densely vegetated river valleys and lowveld to sourveld, high-lying grassland plateaus, mountain ridges and cliff faces.

 Game

 Grazers include impala, red hartebeest, tsessebe, blue wildebeest, eland and reedbuck.
 With the exception of reedbuck, these species have been observed to produce young seasonally around November to December in Ithala, when ample green forage is available.
-The browsers include duiker, bushbuck, nyala, kudu and giraffe, which deliver their young at any time of the year.
+The browsers include duiker, bushbuck, nyala, kudu, giraffe and zebra, which deliver their young at any time of the year.

 Reintroductions

 All the big game species have been re-established with the exception of lion.
 Locally extinct red-billed oxpeckers were reintroduced from the Kruger Park, c.
 1994, when 175 birds were released.